rmccrear/javascript-practice-lv3/week-2/README.md

 (See p 124 (p 149 in the PDF) of JavaScript from Beginner to Professional by Laurence Lars Svekis)

-## ltdr;
+## tl;dr

-tldr; Arrow function are a bit of syntactic sugar on JavaScript functions
+tl;dr: Arrow Functions are a bit of syntactic sugar on JavaScript functions

-The let suggest an idiom to change this...
+The Arrow Function syntax lets us write lengthy boilerplate loops in a concise way.
+Once you know the idiom, it will be easy to read code with one or more loops in them.
+For example this code can be shortened from this...

     let fruits = ['apples', 'bananas', 'cherries', 'dates', 'elderberry'];
     let capitalizedFruits = [];